 Rahul is a video game addict.
 Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-What Games Are Like Battlefield?
+What Games Are Similar to Battlefield?

 Adrenaline fueled gunfights, over-the-top storylines of bravery and camaraderie, and flashbacks to the first and second world war, the Battlefield series has it all.
 Though the series has fumbled a little bit in the past, it has always found a way back to everyone's heart.
 Battlefield 5, for instance, faced some launch issues.
 Not only that, but the single-player also felt a little lackluster.
 Dice, the developer helming this series, however, turned things around with hotfixes and content updates.